 Overemployed is a community of professionals looking to work two remote jobs, earn extra income, and achieve financial freedom.
 Be free from office politics and layoffs.
-Instead, negotiate a severance and invest in your life.
+Instead, improve your mental health and negotiate a severance.
 Join us.

 Why Are You Here?
 To Learn How to Work Two Remote Jobs At The Same Time

 Let’s admit it.
 You’re intrigued.
 Why not make more money while having job security?
-Learn how I got started working two remote jobs at the same time.
+Learn how I got started.

 Recommend reading the ideal two-job candidate and why tech before going any further.
 If you’re already in tech, then you know layoffs, like pooping, happens – you’re gonna get laid off.
 Why not go on the offensive and work two remote jobs at once?
 Finally, turn your job search into a team sport, follow our repeatable process which reduces the time required to land high-paying remote jobs.
 See how your job search meets tech sales – automate your job search while targeting curated top remote companies with the guidance of your own Overemployed sherpa.

 But wait there’s more.
-We offer 24-hour support through our Overemployed Discord and circulate insights on top salaries and remote jobs through our Overemployed Newsletter.
-Most importantly, we’ve got the Overemployed Guild – a forever promise to create wins for the community.
+We offer 24-hour support through our Discord server that includes live salary insights and remote job opportunities.
+Get the latest news and insights from our Newsletter.
+Most importantly, we’ve got the Overemployed Guild – our forever promise to create wins for the community.
 We are here to celebrate your success stories and support your hard-fought victories.

 Fear Of The Unknown Holding You Back